 INFORMATION FOR VETERINARY PROFESSIONALS

-COAPE Association Behaviourists and Trainers are exclusively available on veterinary referral for the assessment and treatment of emotional and behavioural problems in cats and dogs, and also cage-birds, rabbits and horses.
+COAPE Association Behaviourists and Trainers always liaise with the client's veterinary surgeon during the assessment and treatment of emotional and behavioural problems in cats and dogs, and also cage-birds, rabbits and horses.
 Typical problems for referral include canine aggression, separation related problems, house training and indoor marking problems in cats, anxiety and phobias.

 Treatment programmes vary according to the nature and severity of the problem but many, especially those concerning intra-canine aggression, require a course of treatment rather than a single consultation, and a well-organised rehabilitation programme.
 A written report is sent to the client and referring veterinary surgeon after the initial consultation, with on-going advice for the client that is available between sessions via telephone and e-mail.
 Further reports outlining progress are sent to you and the Practitioner will liaise with you as appropriate in every case.

 Who are the COAPE Association of Applied Pet Behaviourists and Trainers?

 All members of the association are holders of the COAPE Diploma (DipCABT) in Practical Aspects of Companion Animal Behaviour and Training.
 Many members of the Association are veterinary surgeons, nurses, animal welfare professionals etc. who incorporate their behaviour work into their existing professional activities.